How to Trim a Goldendoodle’s Face

 I sit.
 I stay.
 I’m stumped.

 But thanks to the Wahl® Animal team and to Suesan Watson, a Wahl® ELITE team member and Certified Master Groomer, I’m now more comfortable grooming Chloe.
-If you’re a dog mom, dog dad, or groomer who has ever contemplated how to trim a Goldendoodle’s face, I’m excited to share my story and these tips that I learned from a pro.
+If you’re wondering how to trim a Goldendoodle’s face, you’ve come to the right place.

 Meeting the Wahl® team and getting an impromptu tutorial from a dog grooming expert